When it comes to retirement investing, it’s not always what stocks you invest in that matter, but what accounts you use.

 Capital appreciation funds generally lend themselves to long-term growth but can be volatile upfront.
 That makes them a better option for investors who don’t need or want a current source of income.

-On the other hand, if your goal is to leverage mutual fund income to purchase other assets (real estate, promissory notes, etc.) through your IRA, you may want to consider income funds.
+On the other hand, if your goal is to leverage mutual fund income to purchase other assets (real estate, promissory notes, etc.) through your IRA, consider income funds.
 This is because income funds are typically less volatile, and depending on the fund you choose, you may realize returns faster than you would through an appreciation fund.

 Look at the short- and long-term picture to determine what role you want mutual funds to play in your portfolio.